mijia/modelq/README.md

--pkg="": Go source code package for generated models -schema="": Schema for postgresql, database name for mysql -tables="": You may specify which tables the models need to be created, e.g. "user,article,blog"
+-pkg="": Go source code package for generated models -schema="": Schema for postgresql, database name for mysql -tables="": You may specify which tables the models need to be created, e.g. "user,article,blog" -template="": Passing the template to generate code, or use the default one
 ```

 You can embed this CLI command in `go generate` tools